Required Certificate Files

 Creating a Signed Certificate

-- Select the CA's root certificate and click
+- Select the CA's root certificate and click to create a signed certificate.

 - Fill in the certificate fields: